joncampbell123/dosbox-rewrite/REWRITE-TASKS/Video-standard-crtc-model.md

 Instead of just rendering active display and starting the scanline on the left edge, video emulation would be treated as a continuous sequence of pixels along with hsync/vsync signals that monitor emulation would then draw scanline by scanline.

+Monitor emulation does not need to be given hblank/border signals since those are part of the RGB signals sent by VGA.
+VGA emulation is responsible for generating pixels for blanking and border color.

+I intend that in the future the monitor emulation can overlay some sort of hatched bar or marching ants on the screen if hsync/vsync are active at that part of the emulator window, and that the user can ask the emulator to display the entire raster (htotal/vtotal) to see what the hardware is doing.

 "perfect" monitor mode would function just like it does now in DOSBox SVN and DOSBox-X.

 Otherwise, the monitor code would draw out the line based on what it thinks the htotal is, but begin to retrace if hsync active.
 It would "hunt" to match horizontal timing in the same way a real CRT monitor would.
 Same with vsync.
 If htotal is changed during active display, then it _should_ result in distortion at that point because that is what a monitor would do.